sai-charan2003/To-DO-List/README.md

 - Add new tasks: Create tasks with clear titles, detailed descriptions, and customizable categories to match your workflow and preferences.

+- Edit tasks: Tasks can be easily edited

 - Add Due Dates: Effortlessly manage tasks by setting individual due dates and visualizing them in a convenient calendar view.

 - Prioritize tasks: Set priorities for each task, ensuring you focus on the most important matters first.